 I am completely besotted with T.C. and always enjoy his phrasing, quirky plotting and unique notions for a story.
 This tale of a deaf woman's struggle to regain her life after her identity is stolen is all Boyle all the time.
 (And the jacket photo!
 What a singular character!)

-I have shared many books of late -- Boyle's The Road to Wellville, Clement's Frindle, Hill's Ursula Under and Aidinoff's The Garden have traveled from my bookshelves to new hands.
+I have shared many books of late -- Boyle's The Road to Wellville, Clement's Frindle, Hill's Ursula Under and Aidinoff's The Garden

 I recommended In the Shadow of the Ark, The Eight,